Managing the Carbon Footprint of Australian Aviation

 At the 38th ICAO Assembly in October 2013, Member States reaffirmed their commitment to work through ICAO to achieve a global annual average fuel efficiency improvement of 2 per cent until 2050 and to strive to achieve carbon neutral growth for international aviation from 2020.
 Member States continued to support the voluntary submission of State Action Plans to ICAO which outline respective state policies and measures in helping to achieve ICAO's global aspirational goals.
 As of 30 June 2013, 61 Member States, representing 78.9 per cent of global international air traffic, had submitted their Action Plans to ICAO.

 Australia submitted its first Action Plan on managing Australia's aviation carbon emissions to ICAO in November 2012.
-Australia's Action Plan is currently under review, following the change of government in September 2013.
-Australia will submit an updated Action Plan to ICAO by June 2015, in accordance with ICAO's requirement.
+Australia updated its Action Plan DOCX: 5773 KB PDF: 824 KB with a new edition approved by the Minister in September 2017.

 Improving Efficiency Through New Technology